 Rubble: Looking back to the right there is another smaller pile of rubble and dumped material.
-But most of this is no worse than what we had to clear from our original AFM property 20 years ago and is is easily accessible by truck.
+This can give you a good idea of what our AFM propertly looked like back before we began to clear it for our meeting house.

 The Junction: Moving forward along the road we near the back of the flat part of the land.
 The road proceeds forward veering slightly to the left.
 But this place also is where a path splits off to the right.
 We will come back to this path later.
 But now we follow the light into the clearing below.